minaelee/microovn-playground/docs/tutorial/multi-node.rst

    .. note::

-      MicroCloud users can disregard the instructions on this page.
-They are irrelevant to a MicroCloud setup.
+      MicroCloud users can disregard the instructions on this page, because MicroCloud handles MicroOVN configuration during its init process.

 This tutorial shows how to install a 3-node MicroOVN cluster.